 When the crowd refused to move, police used horse patrol officers, and pepper spray to help disperse the crowds.

 A total of seven people were taken into custody.
-They were later identified as Cody Clark, Leah Humphrey, Charles York, Erin Marshal, Randall Mayhugh, Sara Marshall and Lukas Pamer.
-Police say three of them are from out of town and four others are local residents.
+They were later identified as Cody Clark, Leah Humphrey, Charles York, Erin Marshal and Sara Marshall.

 All seven of the suspects are facing one or more of the following charges: